 Examples of liposuction techniques include:

-Liposuction is one of the most commonly performed surgical cosmetic procedures done in the country, and has a high patient satisfaction index.
+Liposuction is one of the most commonly performed surgical cosmetic procedures done in the country.
 Liposuction is a good method of spot reduction, but is not an effective method of weight loss.

-"I had soft, fatty thighs and no shape in the waist," says McIntosh.
+"I had soft, fatty thighs and no shape in the waist," says Kim.
 She says the results were even better than she expected, although she did take medicine to manage the pain.
-"The liposuction made a world of difference in how I looked, moved, wore my clothes—and in my self-esteem," McIntosh adds.
+"The liposuction made a world of difference in how I looked, moved, wore my clothes—and in my self-esteem," she adds.

-Contrary to her doctor's promises, Carlson's first liposuction surgery did not produce noticeable results.
+Contrary to her doctor's promises, her first liposuction surgery did not produce noticeable results.

 The second liposuction procedure for Carlson proved a disaster.

-Carlson is convinced the biggest factor to her botched liposuction experience was her doctor.
+She is convinced the biggest factor to her botched liposuction experience was her doctor.
 "I believed that if a doctor was able to perform a procedure, he must be well-trained.
-I assumed there were laws to make sure that was the case," says Carlson.
+I assumed there were laws to make sure that was the case," says Leah.

 Finding and choosing a qualified doctor is critical.
 Liposuction is a buyer beware market.
 To improve your chances of a satisfactory experience, follow these tips:

-Before you decide to undertake the expense (most insurance does not pay) and the risk, you may want to rethink your motivation.
+Before you decide to undertake the expense (most insurances do not pay) and the risk, you may want to rethink your motivation.
 Although liposuction may seem like a quick fix, it is still a surgical procedure that carries with it a risk of complications.

 American Society of Plastic Surgeons